postmanlabs/labs-docs/src/pages/docs/api-security/security-warnings/openapi2.md

 ### Security warnings for OpenAPI 2.0

-The following list describes possible warning messages and potential ways to resolve them.
+If the API is defined in OpenAPI 2.0, the following list describes possible warning messages and potential ways to resolve them.

 * [Global security field should properly enforce security](#global-security-field-should-properly-enforce-security)
     * [Security field is not defined](#security-field-is-not-defined)